Seppuku

+One of the earliest recorded cases of seppuku was that of Minamoto no Tametomo, who had fought in the Hōgen war and, after being defeated, was exiled to Ōshima.
+He decided to try to take over the island.
+Minamoto's enemies sent troops to suppress his rebellion, so facing defeat, he committed seppuku in 1177.
+The ritual of seppuku was more concretely established when, in the early years of the Genpei war, Minamoto no Yorimasa committed seppuku after composing a poem.

 Sometimes a daimyō was called upon to perform seppuku as the basis of a peace agreement.
 This weakened the defeated clan so that resistance effectively ceased.
 Toyotomi Hideyoshi used an enemy's suicide in this way on several occasions, the most dramatic of which effectively ended a dynasty of daimyōs.
-When the Hōjō Clan were defeated at Odawara in 1590, Hideyoshi insisted on the suicide of the retired daimyō Hōjō Ujimasa and the exile of his son Ujinao; with this act of suicide, the most powerful daimyō family in eastern Japan was completely defeated.
+When the Hōjō clan were defeated at Odawara in 1590, Hideyoshi insisted on the suicide of the retired daimyō Hōjō Ujimasa and the exile of his son Ujinao.
+With this act of suicide, the most powerful daimyō family in eastern Japan was completely defeated.